-Impairment losses for cash-generating units are allocated pro rata amongst the assets of the cashgenerating unit and then pro rata amongst the other assets of the cash-generating unit.
+Impairment losses for cash-generating units are allocated pro rata amongst the assets of the cash-generating unit.
 Subsequent increases in the recoverable amount caused by changes in estimates are credited to profit or loss to the extent that they reverse the impairment.

-(v) Impairment of financial assets
+(w) Impairment of financial assets

-The Group recognises a loss allowance for expected credit losses on trade and other receivables.
-The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.
+The Group recognises a loss allowance for ECL on trade and other receivables, restricted bank deposits and bank and cash balances.
+The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.

 The Group always recognises lifetime ECL for trade receivables.
-The expected credit losses on these financial assets are estimated using a provision matrix based on the Group's historical credit loss experience, adjusted for factors that are specific to the debtors, general economic conditions and an assessment of both the current as well as the forecast direction of conditions at the reporting date, including time value of money where appropriate.
+The ECL on these financial assets are estimated using a provision matrix based on the Group's historical credit loss experience, adjusted for factors that are specific to the debtors, general economic conditions and an assessment of both the current as well as the forecast direction of conditions at the reporting date, including time value of money where appropriate.